Metatron: Origins

-From Hellenistic times, mention of a second divine figure, either beside YHWH or beneath him, occur in a number of Jewish texts, mostly apocryphal.
+In the Hellenistic period, mention of a second divine figure, either beside Yahweh or beneath him, occurs in several Jewish texts, mostly apocryphal.
 These Jewish traditions implying a divine dualism were most frequently associated with Enoch.
-In the rabbinic period they centre on 'Metatron', often in the context of debates over the heretical doctrine of 'two powers in heaven' (shtei rashuyot ba-shamayim).
-Ultimately these ideas appear to go back to differing interpretations of the heavenly enthronement passages at Exodus 24:10f., Daniel 7:9f. and perhaps even Ezekiel 1:26f.
+In the rabbinic period, they center on 'Metatron', often in the context of debates over the heretical doctrine of 'two powers in heaven' (shtei rashuyot ba-shamayim).
+Ultimately, these ideas appear to go back to differing interpretations of the heavenly enthronement passages at Exodus 24:10, Daniel 7:9. and perhaps even Ezekiel 1:26.
 These different interpretations later came to distinguish what was orthodox from what was heretical in Judaism.

 Among the pseudepigrapha 1 Enoch: Book of Parables presents two figures: the son of man and Enoch.
 At first, these two characters seem to be separate entities.
 Enoch views the son of man enthroned in Heaven.
-Later, however, they prove to be one and the same.
+Later, however, they prove to be the same.
 Many scholars believe that the final chapters in the Book of Parables are a later addition.
-Others think they are not and that the son of man is Enoch's heavenly double similarly to the Prayer of Joseph where Jacob is depicted as an angel.
+Others think they are not and that the son of man is Enoch's heavenly double, similar to the Prayer of Joseph, where Jacob is depicted as an angel.
 The Book of Daniel displays two similar characters: the Ancient of Days and the one like a man.
 Parts of the text in Daniel are Aramaic and may have been changed in translation.
 The Septuagint reads that the son of man came as the Ancient of Days.
 All other translations say the son of man gained access to the Ancient of Days and was brought before that one.

-The identification of Metatron with the gnostic 3 Enoch, where the name first appears, is not explicitly made in the Talmud although it does refer to a Prince of the World who was young but now is old.
+The identification of Enoch with Metatron in 3 Enoch, where the name first appears, is not explicitly made in the Talmud, although it does refer to a Prince of the World who was young but now is old.
 However, some of the earliest kabbalists assumed the connection.
-There also seems to be two Metatrons, one spelled with six letters (מטטרון), and one spelled with seven (מיטטרון).
-The former may be the transformed Enoch, Prince of the Countenance within the divine palace; the latter, the Primordial Metatron, an emanation of the "Cause of Causes", specifically the tenth and last emanation, identified with the earthly Divine Presence.
+There also seem to be two Metatrons, one spelled with six letters (מטטרון), and one spelled with seven (מיטטרון).
+The former may be the transformed Enoch, Prince of the Countenance within the divine palace; the latter, the Primordial Metatron, a sephira "persona" of the "Cause of Causes", specifically the tenth and last persona, identified with the earthly Shekhina.
 Furthermore, the Merkabah text Re'uyot Yehezkel identifies the Ancient of Days from the Book of Daniel as Metatron.